-Sunshine Coast jump into the top four on 47 points, with state rivals the Queensland Firebirds (42 points) needing to win against the Giants on Sunday to overtake them.
+The Lightning jump into the top four on 47 points, with state rivals Queensland Firebirds (42 points) needing to win against the Giants on Sunday to overtake them.

 Bassett shot with 100 per cent accuracy on her way to becoming the second player to score 1000 goals in Super Netball, while Stephanie Wood added 15 goals from 18 attempts.